mcdaley/node-dough-app-redux/README.md

 #### Logout
 [x] - Add "sign out" link that logs the user out of the system
 - Update Navbar links after user signs out.
+Add a dropdown w/ the user's email address w/ a Logout Link and add the user to the state.
+When a user clicks logout then I can clear the user from the state.

 #### Navbar
 - Different Navbar links if a user is authenticated